tomhrr/cosh/doc/all.md

 fine in most cases, but it's important to be aware that `dup` for file/directory read/write generators is a shallow copy, and reads/writes against one value will affect cloned values as well.

+By default, the shell starts in 'transient' mode, unless it is being used to run a script, in which case it starts in 'persistent' mode.
+In 'transient' mode, after each command is submitted, each generator in the stack is converted into a list, and each element on the stack is printed.
+In 'persistent' mode, this doesn't happen.
+The mode can be switched using `toggle-mode`:

+    $ toggle-mode
+    $ 1 2
+    $ + ;
+    $ .s
+    3
+    $ .s
+    3

 #### Caveats and pitfalls